mkhuda/docker-flask-sample/README.md

 # docker-flask-sample
 Docker container with Python 2.7 and Flask (Sample from Get Started)

 This container was bringin from Docker Get Started Page.
+I added feature for checking and parsing user agent of visitors.

 ## Libs Imported
 - Flask